Ninaithale Inikkum (talk show)

 Ninaithale Inikkum is an Indian Tamil-language television talk show, which aired for 22 episodes on Vendhar TV from 30 August 2014 to 5 April 2015 on every Sunday at 12:00PM IST.
 The talk show was presented by Tamil cinema actress Khushboo Sundar.
-The show features many segments including a whacky self indulging make-up by the celebrities, surprise guests either from the celebrity's family or personal friends, Shopping, and many more.
+The show features many segments including a whacky self indulging make-up by the celebrities, surprise guests either from the celebrity's family or friends, shopping, and many more.